-This post is about the importance of putting your communication with other people in writing.
+This post is about the importance of communicating in business and why we need to put it in writing.

 Why We Need To Put It In Writing